 Diagnosing Hypertensive Retinopathy

-Ophthalmologists recommend conducting thorough annual eye examinations for hypertensive retinopathy to catch it early.
-That involves testing eye pressure, checking the back of the eye (fundoscopy), and tests for sharpness and clarity of your vision (visual acuity).
+Ophthalmologists recommend having thorough annual eye examinations for hypertensive retinopathy to catch it early.
+This involves testing eye pressure and tests for sharpness and clarity of your vision (visual acuity).

-After that, conduct a physical examination involving lung exams, neurological/nervous system tests, and heart and blood vessels (cardiovascular) exams.
-Further, the ophthalmologist will check for other vital signs, and examine the back of your eye (dilated-pupil fundus examination (DFE)).
+After that, get a physical examination involving lung exams, neurological/nervous system tests, and heart and blood vessels (cardiovascular) exams.
+Further, the ophthalmologist will check for other vital signs, and examine the back of your eye through a dilated-pupil fundus examination (DFE).

 Examining the circulation of blood around the retina (fluorescein angiography) if you have a severe case of malignant hypertension will reveal enlargement of the venous end (microaneurysm formation), uneven drainage patterns in the wall of your eye (dendritic pattern in choroidal filling), and inefficient fluid delivery (capillary nonperfusion).

 Later stages of hypertensive retinopathy show leaking of fluids.